-Fiqhi Qiyaas is where something which is not found in nass (text of quran and sunnah), is compared with another which is present in the nass (text of quran and sunnah) and a common ruling is extracted.
+Fiqhi Qiyaas is where something which is not found in nass (text of Quran and sunnah), is compared with another which is present in the nass (text of Quran and sunnah) and a common ruling is extracted.

 The level of such results is less than the jurisprudential measurement, and these indications are not even of a certain level, even this knowledge itself is not attainable.
-Rather, the one whose mind is concerned with these Appropriateness will be able to make such an argument even if he does not have any special status in knowledge and grace.
+Rather, the one whose mind is concerned with this Appropriateness will be able to make such an argument even if he does not have any special status in knowledge and grace.

 The reality of proving something (istidlal), and ilm al-Aitebar (consideration) and the difference between the two.

 “Istidlaal” is made by understanding the literal significance, then implementing those methods and ways outlined and explained by the Authentic Scholars.
 Aitebar is achieved by tashabbuh (comparison) and ishara (indication).
-The base of both these methods are established from the Qur`an.
+The base of both these methods is established from the Qur`an.
 However the word “daleel” and “istidlal” do not appear directly in the Qur`an, in fact, it is done through indication and synonymously.
 In this regard, Allah states in the Qur`an:

 قل هاتوا برهانکم